JerryXRQ/CS337_Project1/README.md

 # gg-project-master
 Golden Globe Project Master

-The packages necessary to run our code are included in the file finalized_requirements.txt.
+The packages necessary to run our code are included in the file final_requirements.txt.
 However, the following packages might require separate installation.

 For spacy, we need to install en_core_web_sm via python -m spacy download en.
-For nltk, we need to add the names files with command python -m nltk.downloader names For textblob, we need to download necessary data by running python -m textblob.download_corpora
+For nltk, we need to add the names files with command python -m nltk.downloader names and the vader tools with command python -m nltk.downloader vader_lexicon.
+For textblob, we need to download necessary data by running python -m textblob.download_corpora.

 To run the autograder, simply use the command python autograder.py (+year).